openedx/docs.openedx.org/source/community/release_notes/redwood/content_tagging.rst

 The Taxonomy Dashboard comes with pre-built taxonomy templates to make it easier for administrators to format third-party taxonomies.
-For in-depth instructions on how to create and format taxonomies, see `How-to Build a taxonomy using a template`_.
+For in-depth instructions on how to create and format taxonomies, see :doc:`/educators/how-tos/content-tagging-how-tos/build_taxonomy_using_template`.

    .. image:: /_images/release_notes/redwood/tagging_taxonomy_templates.png